AppTonomia-Sirio/BackendEMS/docs/API_DOCS.md

 The `date_of_birth` field is a string in the format `YYYY-MM-DD`.

 The `document` field is a string containing the document number of the user.
-It is optional.

 The `password` field is a string containing the password of the user.